ranfysvalle02/ai-self-attention/README.md

 * **RNNs with self-attention:** Process data sequentially, one element at a time.
 Self-attention allows the model to weigh the importance of different parts of the input sequence when processing a specific element.
 However, this sequential processing can limit the model's ability to capture long-range dependencies due to the vanishing gradient problem.

+The vanishing gradient problem occurs during training of deep neural networks when gradients, used to update each node's weight, become extremely small.
+This makes the weight updates virtually negligible, essentially stopping further training.
+It's a significant challenge in deep learning.

 * **Transformer architecture:** Process data in parallel, considering all elements of the input sequence simultaneously.
 This is achieved through a mechanism called self-attention, which allows the model to weigh the importance of different parts of the input sequence for each element.
 This parallel processing is more efficient and can capture long-range dependencies more effectively.

 In essence, while both architectures use self-attention, the Transformer's parallel processing approach gives it a significant advantage in handling long sequences and capturing complex relationships between elements.